Vandivier/research-dissertation-case-for-alt-ed/papers/gpt-4-econ-productivity/paper.md

 We find that GPT-4 with a Plugin Forest reliably produces literature review summaries of superior or comparable quality to doctors in the field.
 Of note, zero hallucinated citations were generated following this process, in contrast to results frequently attributed to ChatGPT, but in fact generally attributable to GPT-3.5, a substantially inferior and architecturally distinct model compared to GPT-4.

-These findings are similar to results found in other fields including medicine.
+These results indicate a general pattern across fields when considered alongside existing research in other fields including medicine.
 [Taloni et al](https://www.nature.com/articles/s41598-023-45837-2) found that humans performed better than GPT-3.5 in the self-assessment program of American Academy of Ophthalmology, but GPT-4 performed better than humans.
 [Brin et al](https://www.nature.com/articles/s41598-023-43436-9) reported similar performance in an analysis of soft skill questions from the United States Medical Licensing Examination, and [Mustafa Eray Kılıç](https://www.medrxiv.org/content/10.1101/2023.07.12.23292564v1) found similar results in Turkish Medical Specialization Exam performance.

 We describe nuances with these results, such as weaker performance for lesser-published topics, we describe novel use cases for GPT-4 that add to known large language model use cases for research, and we make use of GPT-4 plugins with systematic and reprodicible plugin selection, a topic for which there is currently no published empirical work.
 We conclude with a discussion on expected future productivity trends and open research areas, providing an evidence-based case that productivity over time in the space of generative artificial intelligence is expected to grow at a modest pace.